bytex-solutions/snamp/docs/gateways/groovy-gateway.md

-Groovy Resource Adapter
+Groovy Gateway
 ====
-Groovy Resource Adapter allows to integrate any third-party management software with SNAMP using Groovy script.
+Groovy Gateway allows to integrate any third-party management software with SNAMP using Groovy script.
 The script program has access to all management information provided by connected managed resources.
 It can be useful in the following cases:
 * Applying complex analysis on metrics
 * Applying validation rules on attributes
 * Processing notifications